Professional Māori actors

 New forms of theatre training

-The restructuring of the education system in the 1990s meant that courses on every conceivable aspect of the performing arts, including many Māori performing arts courses, became available at all levels, from university degrees and polytechnic diplomas to the NCEA standards at secondary schools.
+The restructuring of the education system in the 1990s meant that courses on every conceivable aspect of the performing arts, including many Māori performing arts courses, became available at all levels, from university degrees and polytechnic diplomas to NCEA standards in secondary schools.

 Most New Zealand actors combine stage acting with film and television work, and a growing number have developed international careers.
 They include Anna Paquin, who won an academy award at age 11 for her role in The piano (1993); Lucy Lawless, who played the title role in the US TV series Xena: warrior princess; and the comic actor Rhys Darby, best known as Murray Hewitt, the unstable band manager in Flight of the Conchords.